bendalab/thunderfish/docs/thunderfish.md

   Set it to zero in order to use all EODs in the data segment selected for analysis.

-- `flipWaveEOD`, `flipPulseEOD`: In case if fishfinder recordings you do not know the orientation of the fish relative to your electrode.
+- `flipWaveEOD`, `flipPulseEOD`: In case of recordings with a fishfinder you do not know the orientation of the fish relative to your electrode.
 That is you do not know the polarity of your recording.
 Setting this to `auto` flips the sign of the averaged EOD waveform to a standardized polarity (wave-type fish: larger peak relative to average is positive, pulse-type fish: the first of the two largest peaks is positive).

 - `fileFormat`: sets the default file format to be used for storing the analysis results.